akazukin5151/metroani/README.md

 6. (Optional: edit the MoviePy clip however you want)
 7. Write the MoviePy clip into a file (see their [manual](https://zulko.github.io/moviepy/ref/VideoClip/VideoClip.html#videoclip))

-It is encouraged to edit script, especially the Themes classes
+It is encouraged to edit the script, especially the Themes classes

 # License